There’s a story about a well known public speaker who offered a $20 bill to a large crowd.

 - Do you ever feel alone, depressed, and defeated?

-- Do you ever feel like you don’t do enough, don’t have enough, and are not enough?
+- Maybe you feel like you don’t do enough, don’t have enough, and are not enough?

 - Do you feel guilty because you should be happy, and not “depressed” for no apparent reason?